synesteesia/pathAlgorithms/README.md

 ### Checkstyle

 Checkstyle is configured in the file [checkstyle.xml](https://github.com/synesteesia/pathAlgorithms/blob/master/pathAlgorithms/checkstyle.xml).

-Checkstyle is run with command.
+Checkstyle is run with command

 ```